3lvia/designsystem/packages/elvis/README.md

 1. In `packages/elvis/src` choose between the `components`, `utilities` and `variables` folders depending on what you are creating.
-2. Create your classes, utilities or variables with the rules explained over in mind.
+2. Create your classes, utilities, or variables with the rules explained over in mind.

 #### Step 3 - Document the classes